Project News

 “It has taken too long and I think people have moved on,” Josiah Mugambi, founder of Alba.one, a Nairobi-based software company, who was initially excited by the “Africa Silicon Savanna” project, said in an interview with Reuters.

-Such is the skepticism that even those with most to gain from Konza, which is fashioned after the US’ Silicon Valley, acknowledge it looks far-fetched.
+Such is the skepticism that even those with the most to gain from Konza, which is fashioned after America’s Silicon Valley, acknowledge it looks far-fetched.

-Interestingly, despite a host of local and international tech giants initially expressing an interest to invest into the proposed city, the business world now appears to have shifted its focus to Rwanda, which is building its technology hub.
+Interestingly, despite a host of local and international tech giants initially expressing an interest in investing in the proposed city, the business world now appears to have shifted its focus to Rwanda, which is building its technology hub.

 “Nobody can wait that long for a city to be built.
 For a tech entrepreneur, they think about where their startup will be two to three years down the line,” said Mr Mugambi.